-General specifications for submission
+General specifications for submissions

 - Essays length: between 18,000 and 35,000 characters with spaces (including footnotes).

 - Articles length: between 10,000 and 18,000 characters with spaces (including footnotes).

 - Book reviews length: between 3,500 and 10,000 characters with spaces.

 - A space should be left between paragraphs.

 - Submission file format: Microsoft Word (.doc or .docx).

 - To protect anonymity, do not identify the author; so, in a separate document, please include: title, author’s name, abstract (250 words maximum), Keywords (4 – 9 words), short bio (200 words maximum) and contact email address.

 Submissions may be returned to authors that do not adhere to these style guidelines: